skov11/jmeter-load-test/README.md

 ### Common Issues

+**"Cannot bind to source IP" or "Address already in use":**
+- Verify IP aliases were added successfully using `ipconfig /all`
+- Check that the IP range doesn't conflict with existing network devices
+- Try using a different IP range in both the CSV file and the scripts

 **"CSV file not found" error:**
 - Ensure CSV files are in the same folder as the .jmx file
 - Check file names match exactly (case-sensitive)